 Enjoy every last morsel of this Chocolate Espresso Granola!

 Here are a few more of my favorite unique granola recipes:

 - Pumpkin Spice Apple Granola

 - Oven Roasted Granola with Vanilla and Oat Flour

 - Hazelnut Orange Granola Recipe

 - Roasted Apple Cinnamon Granola

-If you try this Cocoa Espresso Almond Granola recipe, or any of my other recipes, I’d love to hear what you think about it in the comments below.
+If you try this Chocolate Espresso Granola, or any of my other recipes, I’d love to hear what you think about it in the comments below.
 I love hearing from you!
 You can also follow on Facebook, Instagram and Pinterest to see more of my mouth-watering recipes!

 This unique granola recipe is breakfast, a snack, a topping, a gift, or whatever you want it to be!
 It's bursting with delicious flavors in every crunchy bite!

 Preheat the oven to 350°F, adjust a rack to the center, and line a baking sheet with parchment paper.